nikolasalim/groceries-client/README.md

 - Practice full-stack development using what I've learned during the bootcamp;
 - Create a more organized and user-centered workflow – from wireframes to user stories and folders/components structuring;
-- Build a more complex relationship between my talbes to retrieve richer results on the backend;
+- Build a more complex relationship between my tables to retrieve richer results on the backend;
 - Experiment with geolocation and React map-enabling libraries;
 - Explore different styling libraries;
 - Practice Git and Github using branches and its best practices;